Liebeck/ArgMining/README.md

 # ArgMining

+## Requirements
+- Docker
+- Download the THF corpus in the following format from XX and place it into /data

 ## Sentence-level scripts
 ### cross_validation.py
 Performs a cross-validation for a strategy with fixed feature parameters on the training set